ADupthetotal/CosmoPaperQA/README.md

 |    LitQA2_edit with OpenAI RAG|                                78%|                             89%|
 |  LitQA2_edit with PaperQA2 RAG|                                79%|                             83%|

+The OpenAI GPT-4o-mini LLM model was used to power all of the agents used to generate the above results.
+In total, getting these results cost around £20, with the PaperQA RAG runs making up the vast majority of that cost.

 ## Key Findings
 Even though the Embed_AI algorithm's correctness here is still not in agreement with human evaluation, the accuracy of the Embed_AI algorithm is greater than the custom OpenAI evaluator agent alone, across all data.